siderolabs/cluster-api-templates/aws/README.md

 This guide assumes that you have an existing VPC and subnet setup in your AWS environment.
 Unless you have Direct Connect or some VPN to your AWS environment, VMs on this subnet should be allowed to have public IPs so that you can connect to the instances via talosctl.

+For the multi-AZ setup, it is assumed that the user has pre-created both private and public subnets for use, as well as a loadbalancer that will be used to target the Talos control plane nodes at port 50000.

 ## Preparation

 ### Cloud